Nemomain/rentart/README.md

 <!-- links where to find -->

 ## Project Description
 This is a mock platform for renting Art pieces.
-The idea was not making a realistic service, but working on realistic problems and development that the industry deals with regularly, to showcase we can indeed be useful in any team going forward.
-Needless to say on the team there was also a love for art, so we had much fun both because we were coding and what we were coding.
-The platform uses a MERN stack to handle a variety of functionalities including, registering as a user, favoriting artwork, renting the artwork, cancelling a rental, browsing for art and filtering, uploading art if the user is an artist, changing the user information/profile pic etc..
+The idea was not making a realistic service, but working on realistic problems and development that the industry deals with such as user interface and functionality, browsing and categorising of goods, etc; to showcase we, (GA grads), can indeed be useful in any web development team going forward.

+Needless to say that there was also a love for art  on the team , so we had a great time, enjoying both the coding and what we were working on The platform uses a MERN stack to handle a variety of functionalities including: registering as a user, favoriting artwork, renting the artwork, cancelling a rental, browsing for art and filtering, uploading art if the user is an artist, changing the user information/profile pic etc.

 ## Project briefing
 The brief we were handed specified the following: